MisalPaav/TYMaterials/docs/ML/ML-CAE-1-Question-Bank.md

 ## 9.  **Explain overfitting and underfitting with respect to machine learning.**

+**Overfitting**

-- **Overfitting:** Overfitting occurs when a machine learning model learns the training data too well, capturing noise or random fluctuations rather than the underlying patterns or relationships.
-This results in a model that performs well on the training data but fails to generalize to new, unseen data.
-Overfitting often happens when the model is too complex relative to the amount of training data, or when the training data is noisy or contains outliers.
+Overfitting occurs when a machine learning model learns the training data too well, capturing noise or random fluctuations in the data rather than the underlying pattern.
+This results in a model that performs well on the training data but poorly on unseen or test data.
+In other words, the model memorizes the training examples instead of learning the generalizable patterns, leading to poor performance on new, unseen data.

+**Causes of Overfitting**

+1. **Complex Models**: Models with high complexity, such as deep neural networks with many parameters, are prone to overfitting.

+2. **Insufficient Training Data**: When the amount of training data is limited, the model may overfit by capturing noise rather than the underlying pattern.

+3. **Irrelevant Features**: Including irrelevant or noisy features in the model can lead to overfitting, as the model may learn to rely on these features.

+**Effects of Overfitting**

+- High performance on training data.
+- Poor generalization to unseen data.
+- High variance in model performance across different datasets.

+**Underfitting**

-- **Underfitting:** Underfitting occurs when a machine learning model is too simple to capture the underlying structure of the data.
-This results in a model that performs poorly both on the training data and on new, unseen data.
-Underfitting can happen when the model is not complex enough to represent the true relationship between the features and the target variable, or when important features are missing from the model.
+Underfitting occurs when a machine learning model is too simple to capture the underlying structure of the data.
+In other words, the model fails to learn the patterns present in the training data and performs poorly both on the training data and unseen data.

+**Causes of Underfitting**

+1. **Model Complexity**: Using a model that is too simple, such as a linear model for highly non-linear data, can result in underfitting.

+2. **Insufficient Training**: When the model does not have enough capacity to capture the underlying patterns in the data, it may underfit.

+3. **Ignoring Important Features**: If important features are not included in the model, it may not be able to capture the underlying relationships in the data.

+**Effects of Underfitting**

+- Poor performance on both training and test data.
+- Low accuracy and high bias.
+- Inability to capture the underlying patterns in the data.

 ## 10.  **Explain feature as split and feature as predictor with an example.**

-- **Feature as Split:** In decision tree algorithms, features are used to split the data into subsets at each node of the tree.
-The decision tree recursively splits the data based on the feature that provides the best separation between the classes or clusters.
-For example, in a decision tree for predicting whether a loan application will be approved or denied, features such as income, credit score, and debt-to-income ratio may be used to split the data into subsets of applicants with similar characteristics.

-- **Feature as Predictor:** In predictive modeling, features are used as predictors or input variables to predict the target variable.
-Each feature contributes information to the model, helping it make predictions about the target variable.
-For example, in a linear regression model predicting house prices based on features such as square footage, number of bedrooms, and location, each feature acts as a predictor influencing the predicted house price.
+### Feature as Split

+In the context of decision trees or tree-based algorithms, a feature as a split refers to the process of selecting a feature and a threshold value to partition the dataset into smaller subsets.
+This partitioning is done based on the values of the chosen feature, with the aim of maximizing the homogeneity or purity of the resulting subsets with respect to the target variable.

+#### Example 1

+Consider a decision tree for classifying whether a fruit is an apple or an orange based on two features: "color" and "diameter".
+The decision tree algorithm selects a feature (e.g., "color") and a threshold value (e.g., "red") to split the dataset into two subsets: one subset containing fruits with red color and another containing fruits with colors other than red.
+This splitting process continues recursively until each subset contains samples belonging to the same class or until a stopping criterion is met.

+### Feature as Predictor

+In a broader context, a feature as a predictor refers to the role of a feature in predicting the target variable in a machine learning model.
+Features are the input variables used by the model to make predictions about the target variable.
+Each feature contributes to the model's prediction in some way, and the model learns the relationship between the features and the target variable during the training process.

+#### Example 2

+Suppose we have a dataset containing information about houses, including features such as "size", "number of bedrooms", and "location", and we want to predict the house price (target variable).
+In this case, each feature (e.g., "size", "number of bedrooms", "location") acts as a predictor, providing information that the model uses to make predictions about the house price.
+For instance, a larger house size or more bedrooms might be associated with a higher house price, and the model learns this relationship from the training data.
+During prediction, the model uses the values of these features for unseen houses to estimate their prices.

 ## 11. The average score on a test is 80 with a standard deviation of 10.
 With a new teaching curriculum introduced it is believed that this score will change.
 On random testing, the score of 38 students, the mean was found to be 88.
 With a 0.05 significance level, is there any evidence to support this claim?
 (Z score at 0.05 significance level is 1.96)